Modules for VUE 2016 - RenderUp

 - High Dynamic Range 2D Export in HDR format.

-- Multi-processor rendering on up to 4 CPUs (up to 8 CPUs on 64 bit operating systems).
+- Multi-processor rendering on up to 12 CPUs on 64 bit operating systems.

 - Edge-based anti-aliasing to complement the previous color-based anti-aliasing scheme